javinizer/Javinizer/README.md

-download-poster-img | True/False | Crops the movie full-size cover image to poster size download-trailer-vid | True/False | Downloads the movie trailer to your movie directory download-actress-img | True/False | Downloads the actress images to the `.actors` directory in your movie directory translate-description | True/False | Translates the Japanese movie description from dmm.co.jp to English add-series-as-tag | True/False | Adds the \<tag> metadata line to your movie nfo to work with Emby tags; \<set> is added by default first-last-name-order | True/False | Sets the first/last name order for the actresses in your nfo metadata; True = `FirstName LastName` / False = `LastName FirstName` convert-alias-to-originalname | True/False | Converts actresses scraped from other sources (JAVLibrary) to their respective names on R18 if added to the `Alias` column in your `r18-thumbs.csv` file
+download-poster-img | True/False | Crops the movie full-size cover image to poster size download-trailer-vid | True/False | Downloads the movie trailer to your movie directory download-actress-img | True/False | Downloads the actress images to the `.actors` directory in your movie directory translate-description | True/False | Translates the Japanese movie description from dmm.co.jp translate-description-language | String value | Sets the language of the movie description translation.
+Check [here](https://developers.google.com/admin-sdk/directory/v1/languages) for language codes add-series-as-tag | True/False | Adds the \<tag> metadata line to your movie nfo to work with Emby tags; \<set> is added by default first-last-name-order | True/False | Sets the first/last name order for the actresses in your nfo metadata; True = `FirstName LastName` / False = `LastName FirstName` convert-alias-to-originalname | True/False | Converts actresses scraped from other sources (JAVLibrary) to their respective names on R18 if added to the `Alias` column in your `r18-thumbs.csv` file